bhnzb/reclamation_paper/README.md

 * plot - It contains all plots used in the manuscript.

-* stats - It contains all codes for statistics used in the manuscript.
+* code - It contains all codes for statistics used in the manuscript.